Indicators of Occupational Health and Safety

 The OHIs were pilot-tested in a number of states to evaluate the methods, accessibility to data sources, and their usefulness in monitoring rates and trends of occupational injuries, illnesses, and hazards at a statewide level.
 The OHIs include a broad range of measures of occupational health, including occupationally-related cases of disease and injury, occupational exposures and hazards, characteristics of the workforce, the costs associated with occupational disease and injury, and the number of health professionals dedicated to addressing occupational health and safety.
 The rationale for, and detailed definition of, each OHI can be found on the CSTE web site.

-Diverse data sources are used to create these indicators: hospitalization billing data, workers’ compensation data, data from the Survey of Occupational Injuries and Illnesses (SOII), census data, cancer registry data, poison control center data, the Census of Fatal Occupational Injuries (CFOI), adult blood lead data, and death certificate data.
+Diverse data sources are used to create these indicators: hospitalization billing data, workers’ compensation data, data from the Survey for Occupational Injury and Illness (SOII), census data, cancer registry data, poison control center data, and death certificate data.
 While the data provided by each of these sources are very useful, they vary widely in their completeness and other limitations and must be interpreted in the context of those limitations.

 Each of the indicators describes a specific measure of occupational health and safety.
 Indicators listed are linked to more information about its definition, rates and trends in Minnesota, interpretations, and limitations.